Connect to Context Handler with SAML 2.0

 3. Fill out the fields and select Identity Provider

-5. Fill out the rest and click Save (DK: Gem)
+8. Fill out the rest, accept the terms and click Save (DK: Gem)

-Additionally, a federation agreement (DK: føderationsaftaler) is required to enable the identity provider in Context Handler.
+You are required to be registered as your own test authority (DK: egen test myndighed) in the test environment to add a federation agreement.
+A federation agreement (DK: føderationsaftaler) is required to enable the identity provider in Context Handler.

 3 - Add claim transformation in FoxIDs Control Client